Frequently Asked Questions

 Groundwork Project prioritizes sharing the stories of our local partners via our digital platforms in order to help familiarize the national Democratic community with the work being done on the ground in states that don’t typically get sustained attention – and inspire them to invest in this history-changing work.

-You can submit a nomination form here, for your group or a group you love.
 Here are some helpful criteria to get you started.
-You don’t have to meet all this criteria, but the more the better!
+You don’t have to meet all these criteria, but the more the better!

 - Geographically based in Appalachia, the Plains, & the Deep South.
 At this moment, we are specifically focused on our first three states: Alabama, Mississippi, and West Virginia.